Committed to the Cause

 Kayla graduated from Springfield College with her Masters Degree in Community Counseling and Psychology in 2015 and her Bachelors in Human Services in 2013.
 Before her studies at Springfield, she earned her Associate's degree in Drug and Alcohol Recovery Counseling from Tunxis Community College.
 During her academic career, Kayla was member of the Pi Gamma Mu Honor Society, known as the oldest and preeminent honor society of the social sciences.
 Kayla is certified in Trauma Informed Therapy (Trauma Focused Cognitive Behavioral), Cognitive Behavioral Therapy, and Motivational Interviewing.
 She also has a a credential for Suicide to Hope.

 Kayla works with teens as a Therapist in South Carolina and in her free time, she serves as lead of the Advisory Committee for our Girls Empowerment activities.
-Kayla also serves on our Research Committee.
+Kayla also serves on our Research Committee and she authored our girls empowerment lesson plans!
+She will be publishing her work in the near future!

 Student Intern | Kabete Polytechnic Institute of Kenya | Major: Social Work and Community Development